mcminickpt/mcmini-doc/docs/source/index.rst

 >  ..[transitionId:]..
 1, 2, 1, 1, 2, 1, ...

 **TODO:** In future, have a one-line window for TUI to display the trace sequence dynamically, and always.

-**TODO:** Add a :program:`mcmini-gdb` tutorial on the next page, describing also break and continue, and including some pictures of the GDB TUI at certain stages.
+**TODO:** Add to the :program:`mcmini-gdb` tutorial on the next page, describing also break and continue, and including some pictures of the GDB TUI at certain stages.
 Start with something like:

-**TODO:** Then show mcmini forward/back/where/break/continue on dining philosophers or maybe on semaphore-pingpong.

 .. parsed-literal:: **Annotated addition to the McMini output:**

-   :command:`python3 mcmini-annotate` :option:`-t` <traceSeq> [:option:`-q`] :program:`target_executable`
+   python3 mcmini-annotate :option:`-t` <traceSeq> [:option:`-q`] target_executable

 In this variation, a more expansive description of the McMini output is produced, including the function, file and line number at which each